 Open Archive events

 Guy Königstein, Donna Verheijden and Oana Clitan present their installations for Open Archive.
+For the opening of the exhibition, the makers are interviewed about their work processes and the reuse of archival materials.
 Three makers spent six months researching the open, digital collections of Het Nieuwe Instituut and Beeld en Geluid (Sound and Vision) to develop a concept for their work.
-They are interviewed about their work processes and the reuse of archival materials.

 What exactly do we mean by 'open collections', and how can you reuse their materials?
 During the Re:Use clinic on 7 November at Het Nieuwe Instituut, Maarten Zeinstra (Open Nederland, Creative Commons Nederland) explains everything about copyright, Creative Commons, and the free use of archive materials.